maxwolf621/AZ/az-104/Test/VNet.md

 :x: Configure an ExpressRoute circuit is incorrect because an ExpressRoute circuit can only be deployed in Azure.
 You can not deploy an ExpressRoute circuit in your data center on your own.
 If you need to create an ExpressRoute connection, on the on-premises side, you need to contact your Internet service provider to assist you with connecting your on-premises network to Azure privately.

-References:
+:link:

 https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview

 https://docs.microsoft.com/en-us/azure/vpn-gateway/tutorial-site-to-site-portal

-## Associate a public IP address to a SKU of Standard Public Load Balancer
+## :star: A public IP associated with a load balancer

 :link: https://docs.microsoft.com/en-us/azure/virtual-network/ip-services/public-ip-addresses

 :link: https://docs.microsoft.com/en-us/azure/virtual-network/ip-services/configure-public-ip-load-balancer

-A public IP associated with a load balancer serves as an `Internet-facing` frontend IP configuration.
+A public IP associated with a load balancer serves as an `Internet-facing frontend IP` configuration.
 - The frontend is used to access resources in the backend pool.
 (Internet -> Resource)
 - The frontend IP can be used for members of the backend pool to egress to the Internet.